atreyasha/sentiment-argument-mining/docs/shankar_todos.md

 6.  make final pull request when all is complete

-7.  push final paper and bibtex when all is done
+7.  push final paper and bibtex when all is done, add global references to results from paper

 Sequence encoding